 The vegetation is luxuriant, there is no inch of empty bare soil and even the tops of the mountains at an altitude of 600 and 500 metres are full of trees.
 This is what gives to the region its unique look, making the climate milder and the air full of oxygen.
 The local residents have become used to it and are not impressed, but for the visitors this is a unique experience.

-Stunning views of the town of Corfu from the top of the mountain above the village of Stavros.
+In the photos there are some stunning views of Benitses and the town of Corfu from the top of the mountain above the village of Stavros.